 Expected results

-As a result of mastering the program, it is expected that children will gain the following knowledge:
+As a result of mastering the program, it is expected that children will receive the following knowledge:

-About the traditional occupations of the Bashkir people (craft, national costume, national dishes);
+About the traditional activities of the Bashkir people (craft, national costume, national dishes);

 About the national costume of the peoples living in Bashkortostan;

-About the Bashkir culture and the culture of other peoples living in Bashkortostan.
+About Bashkir culture and the culture of other peoples living in Bashkortostan.

 Learn: